What is PCI DSS?

 - Expanded scope — additional requirements for e-commerce, phishing protections, and automated log reviews

-How episki helps with PCI DSS
+How does episki help with PCI DSS?

 episki maps controls to PCI DSS requirements, tracks evidence for QSA reviews, and connects cardholder data environment documentation to relevant controls.
 Learn more on our PCI DSS compliance page.